What is Feedback Sandwich Method?

 Overall, I’m pleased at how well the cookout ended up and thankful that you were able to put so much energy into it.
 With you in charge, I’m sure that next year’s event will be even better.
 Thanks for your help.

-Using the Sandwich Method, you can get your point across without getting teammate offended.
+Using the Feedback Sandwich Method, you can get your point across without getting teammate offended.
 By shrinking the critical part between two slices of positive feedback, you have complimented them twice, and ended the discussion on a high note.

-When is the sandwich method used?
+When is the feedback sandwich method used?

-The sandwich method is used in professional life very often, especially in appraisal interviews in which the manager evaluates the performance of the employee.
-However, the sandwich method is also used for spontaneous feedback so as not to attach too much importance to negative feedback.
+The feedback sandwich method is used in professional life very often, especially in appraisal interviews in which the manager evaluates the performance of the employee.
+However, the feedback sandwich method is also used for spontaneous feedback so as not to attach too much importance to negative feedback.

-The sandwich method is also used in everyday life when telling friends or family something they may not want to hear or a negative statement.
-The sandwich method is also popular in sales as well as retailing, salespeople use it to try and sell potential customers a product.
+The feedback sandwich method is also used in everyday life when telling friends or family something they may not want to hear or a negative statement.
+The feedback sandwich method is also popular in sales as well as retailing, salespeople use it to try and sell potential customers a product.
 Instead of criticism, however, salespeople pack the price into a sandwich the bread slices are then the advantages or possible uses of the product.
 These should be so convincing that the price hardly seems important any more to the customer.

-Criticism regarding the sandwich method
+What are the criticism regarding the feedback sandwich method

-One criticism often voiced about the sandwich method is that it could take away the value of truly being praised and being genuine.
+One criticism often voiced about the feedback sandwich method is that it could take away the value of truly being praised and being genuine.
 The reason for this is that employees quickly see through this tactic if it is used frequently especially.
 Positive feedback is therefore no longer received as honest praise, but merely as an introduction to negative feedback indeed.
-In addition, the sandwich method hides the actual points of criticism in positive evaluations, so the actual criticism is also lost, or the employee doesn’t know how important it is to understand what they’re being told and make changes accordingly.
+In addition, the feedback sandwich method hides the actual points of criticism in positive evaluations, so the actual criticism is also lost, or the employee doesn’t know how important it is to understand what they’re being told and make changes accordingly.